62832/MEGACells/src/main/resources/assets/megacells/ae2guide/bulk_cell.md

 </GameScene>

 So far, so good.
-We know that with Compression enabled, a Bulk Cell can easily work with any corresponding variants when inserted or extracted either by a player or a device like the <ItemLink id="ae2:import_bus" /> and
+We know that with Compression enabled, a Bulk Cell can easily work with any corresponding variants when inserted or extracted either by a player or devices like the <ItemLink id="ae2:import_bus" /> and
 <ItemLink id="ae2:export_bus" />.
 Now, what about auto-crafting?

 This one is a bit more complicated.
 In AE2, the [auto-crafting](ae2:ae2-mechanics/autocrafting.md) system relies on the